 - Are disabled and receive BOTH Universal Credit (or ESA) and Personal Independence Payments (or DLA) in their own right.

-The guaranteed bursary supports students with £1,200 per year in the form of kits, essential equipment, and transport.
+The bursary supports students with up to £1,200 per year in the form of kits, essential equipment, and transport.

 Clothing, equipment and kits

 You can receive a contribution of up to £250 for help with the cost of clothing, equipment and kits for your courses such as hairdressing, beauty or catering kits and uniforms etc. To qualify your household income must be below £45,000*

 To be eligible for free meals, a student’s parent(s) should be in receipt of one of the following: –

 - Income Support; Income-Based Jobseeker’s Allowance; Income-Related Employment and Support Allowance;